spencer-shadley/completed-class/16-project-2-part-2/hw/bonus-mini-hw/bonus-mini-hw.md

 # About

-Try out this homework if you'd like to just review and practice all that we've learned so far.
+Try out this optional homework if you'd like to just review and practice all that we've learned so far.

 This HW is designed to build a small CRUD application using Node, Express, Handlebars and Sequelize.